By Santhanakrishnan Ramabadran

 – Either one, or both, is required in different proportions along an advanced analytics program lifecycle that includes – discovering and defining business problems, translating those to analytic themes, designing & developing robust solutions, driving adoption, and measuring & articulating value.

-– Individuals looking to build a career in the advanced analytics space, either from scratch or by switching from another industry, have a higher chance of success if they are clear on where their capabilities are (technical or consulting) and which one truly excites them.
+– Individuals looking to build an advanced analytics career, either from scratch or by switching from another industry, have a higher chance of success if they are clear on where their capabilities are (technical or consulting) and which one truly excites them.
 Both being the same makes it easy!

 Analytics Consultants contribute hands-on in aspects of solution design & development, coordinate with the solution development team (such as data scientists/engineers), and have a relatively higher frequency of interaction with client stakeholders.
 They ensure that the overall goal of an advanced analytics program is achieved.